Bajocode/ContourProgressView/README.md

 follows the edges of a view.

 ## Usage with Storyboard
-Drag a UIView onto the canvas and connect it to the ContourProgressView Class in the Identity Inspector.
-Adjust properties in the Attribute Inspector to manage the design.
+Drag a UIView onto the canvas and connect it to the `ContourProgressView` Class in the Identity Inspector.
+Make sure to set the module to `ContourProgressView` and adjust properties in the Attribute Inspector to manage the design.
 <p align="center">
     <img src="RepoMedia/StoryBoardSetup.png" width=100% />
 </p>